China locking down cities with 18 million to stop virus

 But Ball cautioned that any such quarantine should be strictly time-limited.
 He added: “You have to make sure you communicate effectively about why this is being done.
 Otherwise you will lose the goodwill of the people.”

-During the devastating West Africa Ebola outbreak in 2014, Sierra Leone imposed a national three-day quarantine as health teams went door to door, searching for hidden cases.
-Frustrated residents complained of food shortages amid deserted streets.
-Burial teams collecting corpses and people transporting the sick to Ebola centers were the only ones allowed to move freely.
+During the devastating West Africa Ebola outbreak in 2014, Sierra Leone imposed a national three-day quarantine as health workers went door to door, searching for hidden cases.
+Burial teams collecting corpses and people taking the sick to Ebola centers were the only ones allowed to move freely.
+Frustrated residents complained of food shortages.

 In China, the illnesses from the newly identified coronavirus first appeared last month in Wuhan, an industrial and transportation hub in central China’s Hubei province.
-Other cases have been reported in the U.S., Japan, South Korea and Thailand.
+Other cases have been turned up in the United States, Japan, South Korea and Thailand.
 Singapore, Vietnam and Hong Kong reported their first cases Thursday.

 Most of the illnesses outside China involve people who were from Wuhan or had recently traveled there.